databricks/zerobus-sdk-java/README.md

 **When using the fat JAR** (recommended for most users):
 - No additional dependencies required - all dependencies are bundled
-- Includes `slf4j-simple` for logging out of the box

 **When using the regular JAR**:
 - [`protobuf-java` 3.24.0](https://mvnrepository.com/artifact/com.google.protobuf/protobuf-java/3.24.0)